litmuschaos/litmus-docs/website/docs/user-guides/edit-schedule.md

 ---
 id: edit-schedule
-title: Edit Workflow Schedule
+title: Edit Chaos Scenario Schedule
-sidebar_label: Edit Workflow Schedule
+sidebar_label: Edit Chaos Scenario Schedule
 ---

 ---

 ## Before you begin

-You must schedule a workflow.
-To know more about scheduling workflows click [here](schedule-workflow.md)
+You must schedule a chaos scenario.
+To know more about scheduling chaos scenarios click [here](schedule-workflow.md)

 ---

-After you have scheduled a workflow, you might have a need of changing the schedule of a recurring workflow.
+After you have scheduled a chaos scenario, you might have a need of changing the schedule of a recurring chaos scenario.
 To edit the schedule follow these steps:

 ## 1. Select edit schedule from the menu

-In the `Schedules` tab of `Litmus Workflows` page you can click on the triple dots of the schedule to access more options for it.
+In the `Schedules` tab of `Litmus Chaos Scenarios` page you can click on the triple dots of the schedule to access more options for it.
 From the menu select the `Edit Schedule` option.

 <figure>
 <img src={require('../assets/user-guides/injecting-fault/edit-schedule/schedule-menu.png').default} alt="Selecting Edit Schedule from the Menu" />